nyno-kb/python-101/_episodes/11-lists.md

 ## Lists' values can be replaced by assigning to them

-Use an index expression on the left of assignment to replace a value:
+Use an index expression on the left of the assignment operator (`=`) to replace a value:

 ~~~
 temperatures[0] = 16.5